Marketing in the Midst of a Pandemic

 Establish a budget that fits in with what your business can afford.
 If you don’t have much to spend, be sure to research all your options prior to executing any campaigns.
 There are cost-effective avenues out there – it is simply a matter of finding them.

 In some cases, hiring a professional agency to run your marketing strategy could be the more affordable route.
 In others, opting for a D.I.Y. campaign might be the better offer.
 No matter which route you opt for, it’s always important to have a solid idea of your return on investment.

 Whatever the case, make sure that the budget you allocate for marketing is an economical one – and that it doesn’t leave you and your business in the lurch.

 Redirect your time, effort and resources towards projects that have a higher chance of bringing in revenue.
 Whether you look at finishing ongoing projects or starting new ones, you might find that a clean slate will give you the fresh perspective you need to succeed.

-Restaurants who have been closed due to COVID-19 are now investing in and expanding their delivery efforts.
-Retail businesses who were once only brick and mortar are now moving their products online.
+Restaurants that have been closed due to COVID-19 are now investing in and expanding their delivery efforts.
+Retail businesses that were once only brick and mortar are now moving their products online.